rajitachandak/rajitachandak.github.io/service.markdown

 ## Peer Review
 - Annals of Statistics
 - Bernoulli
+- Econometric Theory
 - Journal of the American Statistical Association
-- Econometric Theory
+- Journal of Causal Inference
+- Journal of Econometrics
 - Operations Research
-- Journal of Causal Inference

 ## Conference and Seminar Organization
 - **Statistics Seminar**, EPFL